isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 {:start="88"}
 88.&nbsp;Anonymity also exacerbates the impact of harm on victims.

-</p><p style="margin-left: 40px">a) First, victims may become more distrustful of those around them.
+<p style="margin-left: 40px">a) First, victims may become more distrustful of those around them.
 They wonder who it is posting on their social media sites.
-They do not know if the perpetrator is indeed someone they might know.
+They do not know if the perpetrator is indeed someone they might know.</p>

-</p><p style="margin-left: 40px">b) Second, victims will not be able to obtain legal recourse from perpetrators.
-By definition, they cannot commence legal proceedings, or enforce Court judgements, against an unknown person.
+<p style="margin-left: 40px">b) Second, victims will not be able to obtain legal recourse from perpetrators.
+By definition, they cannot commence legal proceedings, or enforce Court judgements, against an unknown person.</p>

 <i>B. Limitations of existing options</i>